Anc3vt/d2d2-framework/README.md

 In the example above, we subscribed to the `RESIZE` event and implemented an event handler.
 In this case, we change the status text when the application window is resized.

-It will look like this:
+It will look like this (animated GIF):

 ![EventListener1](https://raw.githubusercontent.com/Anc3vt/d2d2-core/09a1f6658d3f0ea4219e5cd3f16c3e3ed6f75937/img/EventListenerDemo1.gif)